xoxzo/blog.xoxzo.com/content/The Way We Work/oka-team-camp-2019-en.md

 ## Day 1

-We kicked of the team camp on Day 1 by gathering at [Ginowan Marine Support Center](https://maririne.jp/)'s meeting room to discuss and decide about out Annual Open Source Grant receipients.
+We kicked off the team camp on Day 1 by gathering at [Ginowan Marine Support Center](https://maririne.jp/)'s meeting room to discuss and decide about our Annual Open Source Grant recipients.
 For more information on [our Annual Open Source Grant program]({filename}/Community/annual-opensource-grant-2018-en.md), read our blog post [here]({filename}/Community/annual-opensource-grant-2018-en.md).

-At kick-off, I made it clear to everyone that the purpose of the teamcamp is _not to make decisions_ but to meet one another, get to know one another and enjoy each other's company.
+At kick-off, I made it clear to everyone that the purpose of the team camp is _not to make decisions_ but to meet one another, get to know one another and enjoy each other's company.
 Decisions can always be made during our normal online calls.